davidmstanleyjr/disney-plus-clone/README.md

 # disney-plus-clone

 This project was extremely difficult.
 It didn't work correctly for a very long time.
-I did it because I wanted to worjk with GraphCMS.
+I did it because I wanted to work with GraphCMS.
 I like GraphCMS and I will be working with it again in the future.

 ## Environment Setup